Cambodia or Vietnam? Which Should You Visit? The Verdict Will Surprise You!

 These include marketing information, the visa application process, flights, buses, hotels, scooters, tuk-tuks, food vendors, telephone connections, places to visit, things to see, and English language communication.

-Additionally, tourist infrastructure includes the soft skills that their neighbours, Thais, have mastered: humility, smiles, and fun.
+Additionally, tourist infrastructure includes the soft skills their neighbours, the Thais, have mastered: humility, smiles, and fun.
+Thais generally communicate and support foreign visitors genuinely and engagingly.

 They also have a digital arrival card you can fill out before you fly into the country.
-The airport in Siem Reap is terrific and less congested.

 In two of Cambodia’s biggest cities, Siem Reap and Phnom Penh, you will find the most travel services you need, from hotels to tuk-tuk to shopping malls and nightclubs.
+However, the infrastructure is limited compared to Vietnam, probably because the latter has a bigger economy.

+Also, Cambodia has few service providers who can communicate in English.
 Vietnam is not much different; however, you will find a few people who can understand and help you.

 Both countries must develop their foreign language skills to cater to increasing visitors.